Nogao/Tricks-Python/README.md

 Open it on your IDE (Atom or Sublim text)

 ## 2️⃣BANG
-Now if you are on Atom read this, if you are on Sublim Text scroll (I talk about it after)
+Now if you are on Atom, read this, if you are on Sublim Text, scroll (I talk about it after)